avanwouwe/citadel-browser-agent/README.md

   <img alt="Citadel logo" src="gui/images/logo.png" width="25%">
 </div>

-# citadel-browser-agent
+# Citadel browser agent
-A browser agent that detects malware and shadow IT by analysing and logging security events in a privacy-respecting way.
-Comes pre-integrated with the open source EDR Wazuh.
+Citadel is a browser agent that detects malware and shadow IT by analyzing and logging security events to syslog in a privacy-respecting way.
+It is meant to be used by CISO and CIO to secure staff laptops, increase situational awareness and allow DFIR.
+Citadel comes pre-integrated with the open source EDR [Wazuh](https://wazuh.com/).

-## security event detection
+## Security event detection
 It detects the following events in the browser:
 * IP or URL is blacklisted (configurable blacklist)
 * the browser has blocked the navigation to the site